veo-labs/openveo-core/docs/getting-started.md

 **Nb :** You will be prompted for some configuration.
 Don't worry if you made an error, you can edit configuration anytime using [advanced configuration](advanced-configuration.md).

-# Create a back end user

-OpenVeo CMS requires a super admin to access the back end.
-This user has full access to all the features of the back end and can't be removed.
-You can create it using the following command :

-    node install.js

 # Launch the application

 OpenVeo is now installed.
 Launch it :

     node server.js

+# Verify that OpenVeo is working

+OpenVeo does not have any public pages.
+Consequently navigating to `http://localhost:PORT` will lead you to a 404 error page (it's a good sign if it does).
+To check that OpenVeo is working, try to log to the back end.

 # Log to the back end